SMAS Facelift Brisbane: When This Technique May Be Considered

 Risks and Complications

 All surgery carries inherent risks.
-SMAS facelift has a favourable safety profile compared to more extensive facelift techniques, but every operation involves the possibility of complications.
+SMAS facelift involves less extensive dissection than deep plane or vertical restore techniques, but every operation involves the possibility of complications.

 Common during recovery (expected and temporary): swelling, bruising, mild to moderate discomfort, temporary numbness around the ears and cheeks, and a sensation of tightness that settles as tissues soften.